macropin/django-registration/docs/quickstart.rst

 ~~~~~~~~~~~~~~~~~

 Begin by adding ``registration`` to the ``INSTALLED_APPS`` setting of
-your project, and specifying two additional settings:
+your project, and specifying one additional setting:

 ``ACCOUNT_ACTIVATION_DAYS``
     This is the number of days users will have to activate their
     accounts after registering.
 If a user does not activate within
     that period, the account will remain permanently inactive and may
     be deleted by maintenance scripts provided in django-registration.

-``REGISTRATION_BACKEND``
-    This tells django-registration which backend to use for user
-    registration.
-Set this to
-    ``"registration.backends.default.DefaultBackend"``.

 For example, you might have something like the following in your
 Django settings file::